iterative/dvc.org/content/docs/install/plugins.md

 ## Doom Emacs

-In order to recognize `dvc.lock` and `.dvc` files as YAML in Doom Emacs, you should add:
+In order to recognize `dvc.lock` and `.dvc` files as YAML in Doom Emacs, add

 ```emacs-lisp
 (use-package! yaml-mode